intltechventures/Lab.Rust/README.md

-# MyRustLab
+# Lab.Rust
-A repository that serves as a lab for exploring the Rust Language
+A repository that serves as my lab for exploring the Rust Language
 * https://www.rust-lang.org/

 Community